Daniel de Lisle Brock

 Daniel de Lisle Brock (1762–1842) was Bailiff of Guernsey from 1821 until his death 1842.

-Brock was born 10 December 1762 at Saint Peter Port on the Channel Island of Guernsey, the third son of John Brock (1729–1777), a midshipman in the Royal Navy, and Elizabeth de Lisle, daughter of Daniel de Lisle, then Lieutenant-Bailiff of Guernsey.

 The Brocks were an English family who had been established in Guernsey since the sixteenth century.
 Daniel was a nephew of William Brock (1725–1768), of Brockhurst, St Peter Port (now owned by the National Trust of Guernsey), who was married to Judith de Beauvoir; and Henry Brock, who was married to Susan, sister of Admiral James Saumarez, 1st Baron de Saumarez.
 Daniel was one of fourteen children, ten of whom attained maturity.
 He was an elder brother of Major-General Sir Isaac Brock.

 Early life

 After such schooling as the island afforded in those days, he was placed at Alderney to learn French under the tuition of M. Vallat, a Swiss pastor, afterwards rector of St. Peter-in-the-Wood, Guernsey, and subsequently at a school at Richmond, Surrey.